catalyst-cloud/catalystcloud-docs/source/database.rst

   $ openstack database db create db-instance-1 myDB2

-To check the results we use the command from before:
+To check the results we use the following command:

 .. code-block:: bash